 FTC Disclaimer: This post contains affiliate links.
 All opinions are my own and are based on my experiences.
-I wasn’t paid to recommend anything, these are truly methods that have worked for me.
+I wasn’t paid, save money to recommend anything, these are truly methods that have worked for me.
 Read more here.

 This post is inspired by the fact that my favorite time of the year is approaching.
 I’m not talking about Thanksgiving or Christmas; I’m talking about Black Friday.

 I’m the ultimate shop-a-holic and cheapskate in one.
 I love shopping, but I love saving money even more.
 I’m that person that won’t buy something at the grocery store if the price increases or if it’s not on sale anymore.
 I also never buy anything online unless I have a discount.
 And I mean never.